BlasBenito/spatialRF/docs/index.md

 # Introduction

-The package **spatialRF** fits **explanatory spatial regression models** by combining Random Forest with *spatial predictors* that help the model minimizing the spatial autocorrelation of the residuals and offering honest variable importance scores.
+The package **spatialRF** trains **explanatory spatial regression models** by combining Random Forest with *spatial predictors* that help the model reduce the spatial autocorrelation of the residuals and return honest variable importance scores.

 The package is designed to minimize the code required to fit a spatial